ula-krzanowska/infocar-term-finder/README.md

 It will notify with sound and print dates and times of exams for a given category and dates range

 ## Usage
-Simply dotnet run and follow steps
+Simply dotnet run and follow steps (video below)

 [![video](https://img.youtube.com/vi/mnEHKkGDIX4/0.jpg)](https://www.youtube.com/watch?v=mnEHKkGDIX4)